AkashHiremath856/Web-Scraping-and-Classification-Web-App/README.md

 Feel free to customize and extend the functionality based on your specific requirements and datasets.

-**Note:** Project is built on Windows and tested on Windows.
-If Celery fails to run on your PC, try installing RabbitMQ server or run `app2.py`.
+**Note:** Project is built on Windows and tested on Windows and Ubuntu.
+If Celery fails to run on Window, Prefer using `Linux` with RabbitMQ server installed.